Adobe-CEP/Getting-Started-guides/readme.md

 ![Example extension: opening a new file in Photoshop](meta/readme-assets/extension.gif?raw=true)

-In this guide, we will help you get started building a CEP extension by covering the basics for creating a simple extension in 6 easy steps.
+In this guide, we will help you quickly get started building a CEP extension by covering the basics in 6 easy steps.

 By the end of this guide, we will have a CEP extension that opens a new document from the user's local folder.

+When you're finished, be sure to check out the [Next Steps section](#next-steps), which has links to guides and samples that will walk you through some common intermediate and advanced topics.

 <!-- doctoc command config: -->
 <!-- $ doctoc ./readme.md --title "## Contents" --entryprefix 1. --gitlab --maxlevel 3 -->